 Type 4C hair – Densely packed, tightly coiled curls with less definition and more shrinkage.

-Since the focus of this article is only type 4c hair, let’s take a more in-depth look at it…
+Since the focus of this article is only on natural 4C hair type, let’s take a more in-depth look at it…

-Type 4c follows the same Z-shaped curl pattern as type 4b hair, but is more tightly coiled.
+Type 4c black hair follows the same Z-shaped curl pattern as type 4B hair but is more tightly coiled.
 When it has been freshly washed and is free of all products, it does not have a very defined curl pattern.
-Therefore, women with this delicate hair type have to resort to methods such as twisting, shingling or braiding to add definition to their curls.
+Therefore, women with this delicate hair type have to resort to methods such as twisting, shingling, or braiding to add definition to their curls.

-4c hair can come in a range of textures from fine and soft to wiry and coarse.
+4C hair can come in a range of textures from fine and soft to wiry and coarse.
 But regardless of its texture, it is still the most delicate hair type of all.
-Which is why women with 4c hair go for protective hairstyles like braids and weaves to protect their hair from getting damaged.
+This is why women with 4C hair go for protective hairstyles like braids and weaves to protect their hair from getting damaged.